dhruvildarji/scripture_gpt/docs/README.md

 ## Foundation model

-The model used for training is GPT2, with weights downloaded from [HuggingFace-GPT2](https://huggingface.co/openai-community/gpt2)
+The model used for training is GPT2, with weights downloaded from [HuggingFace-GPT2](https://huggingface.co/openai-community/gpt2).
+To download the foundation model, from hugging face, create a hugging face account followed by generating the token